onehilltech/ember-cli-dfinity/packages/dfx-ember-webpack-plugin/README.md

   // ...

   plugins: [
-    // This plugin must come before the HtmlWebpackPlugin plugin. new DfxEmberWebpackPlugin ({ context: __dirname }),
+    // This plugin replaces the HtmlWebpackPlugin plugin. new DfxEmberWebpackPlugin ({ context: __dirname }),

     // other plugins